Stable Khovanov homology and Volume: Background

-\begin{defn} Define $Kom(n)$ to be the category of semi-infinite positive chain complexes of finite direct sums of objects in $Cob(n)$.
+\begin{defn} Define $Kom^+(n)$ to be the category of semi-infinite positive chain complexes of objects and morphisms in $Cob(n)$.
 That is, we allow chain complexes which may be unbounded in positive homological degrees. \end{defn}

+Allowing chain complexes which may be unbounded in positive homological degrees is not used in the definition of Khovanov homology, but will be relevant in the definition of colored Khovanov homology in the next section.

-Given a link or tangle diagram $D$, form the Khovanov chain complex $\CKh(D) = \{\CKh_{i, j}(D), d_i\}$ using the categorified versions of the skein relations in Figure \ref{f.skeincat}:
+Given an oriented link or tangle diagram $D$, form the underlying Khovanov complex $\{ \CKh_{i, *}(D)\}$ using the categorified versions of the skein relations in Figure \ref{f.skeincat}: